 I'm always up for pictures after my gig but I just don't feel comfortable having a flashlight in my face while I'm singing, trying to make contact with the audience or mix.
 Who really does?

 Join Virigina down at Dance Tunnel for Dick & Fanny's Summer Party this Saturday 20th July from 10pm - 3am

-post-template-default single single-post postid-5165 single-format-standard tribe-no-js tribe-bar-is-disabled tribe-theme-dalston-superstore loading
+post-template-default single single-post postid-5165 single-format-standard tribe-no-js tec-no-tickets-on-recurring tribe-theme-dalston-superstore loading